Why is my EC2 Linux instance unreachable and failing one or both of its status checks?

 For detailed instructions on how to troubleshoot and resolve disk full errors, see the following:

 A kernel panic error occurs when the kernel detects an internal, fatal error during operation.
 If the error occurs during the operating system boot, then the kernel might not be able to load properly.
 This might cause an operating system boot failure.
-The following is an example of a kernel panic error message:
+This is an example of a kernel panic error message:

 Linux version 2.6.16-xenU (email@example.com) (gcc version 4.0.1 20050727 (Red Hat4.0.1-5)) #1 SMP Mon May 28 03:41:49 SAST 2007 Kernel command line: root=/dev/sda1 ro 4 Registering block device major 8 Kernel panic - not syncing: VFS: Unable to mount root fs on unknown-block(8,1)